Performing Arts (Acting) Level 3

 Who is it for

-competitions and work as part of Peterborough Regional College's Venture Arts Theatre Company and take part in the National Theatre's Connections.
+College's Arts Theatre Company and take part in the National Theatre's Connections.

 Interview Skills Assessment